 In this article, we will explore the various child care options that are available in Canada, outline costs and subsidies to help you plan and budget better.
 We’ll also share some tips to help you find a suitable child care service.

-In Canada, options for child care are varied and range from nannies, daycare centres, home daycares, preschool programs, to before and after school services.
+In Canada, options for child care are varied and range from nannies, daycare centres, home daycares, and preschool programs, to before and after school services.
 Child care services may be regulated or unregulated.

 Regulated child care services include centre-based full-day child care, home child care, school-aged child care, and in most provinces, nursery schools and preschools.
 These are monitored, licensed, and regulated by provincial and territorial authorities.